 As part of its Risk Management Framework, AITSL has been focused on improving its ability to prevent, identify, investigate, and respond to fraud and corrupt conduct.
-We review our Fraud and Risk Control Plan on an annual basis to ensure the appropriateness of fraud prevention and detection controls and alignment with best practice as set out by the Commonwealth Fraud Prevention Centre.
+We have updated our Fraud and Corruption Risk Control Plan to include corruption in anticipation of the implementation of the National Anti-Corruption Commission (NACC) and to better meet Australian Government expectations on organisational transparency, accountability, and integrity.